 What is a poison centre?

-Poison centres play an important role in the safe use of chemicals and formulate preventive and curative measures in case of poisoning incidents.
+Poison centres play an important role in ensuring the safe use of chemicals and formulating preventive and curative measures in case of poisoning incidents.
 They provide medical advice to general consumers and physicians on health emergencies arising from exposure to hazardous chemicals or to other toxic agents.

 On average, poison centres in the EU answer 600 000 calls for support each year.
 Roughly half of the cases are related to accidental exposures involving children.
-Under Article 45 of the CLP Regulation, economic operators placing certain hazardous mixtures on the market have to provide information to national appointed bodies.
-This information is used by the poison centres.
+Under Article 45 of the CLP Regulation economic operators placing certain hazardous mixtures on the market have to provide information to national appointed bodies.
+This information is used by poison centres.